luckkalpna/luckkalpna/README.md

 - HELLO, Guys! 👋 <hr>
 I am Kalpna.
 I am worked in oyebusy company.
-- 👀 I’m interested in reaidng and learning.
+- 👀 I’m interested in reading and learning.
 - 🌱 I’m currently learning HTML and CSS.
 - 💞️ I’m looking to collaborate on github.
 - 📫 How to reach me @Linkedin, @Telegram, @Whatsapp, @Facebook, @Instagram.